An expert’s guide to learning to surf later in lifePosted by Rebecca Jackson on May 12, 2018

 With beautiful beaches, clean water and a variety of waves, Cornwall is the ideal location for learning to surf.
 What’s more, if you visit during the early summer months or September, you’ll have the opportunity to learn in a mellow and calm environment outside the school holidays.
 If you’re a bit self-conscious or unsure, it’s the perfect time for hitting the waves with the support and guidance of an experienced coach.

 To encourage you to give this ancient sport a try, we’ve asked an experienced Cornish surf instructor to share his expertise on learning to surf later in life.
-Founder of George’s Surf School in Polzeath, George Stoy is a professional coach with over twenty years experience.
+Founder of George’s Surf School in Polzeath, George Stoy is a professional coach with over 20 years experience.
 His holistic approach to surfing, coupled with private, tailored surf lessons and immersive courses, are guaranteed to get you hooked, whatever your age or experience.

 George’s top tips on learning to surf later in life